naga-siva-kumar/CODSOFT/README.md

 # CODSOFT
-These are my tasks which I have accomplished in this internship
+These are my tasks which I have accomplished in CODSOFT internship
 <br>
 Task-1 To-DoList
 <br>